World Book Day

 Thursday, March 1st is official World Book Day!
 Today is a day all about celebrating reading and our love for a good book.
 For some of you, you may read all the time already but for others, reading was left behind at school.
 But why should we read again in adulthood?
 We have compiled a list of our favourite 7 reasons you should pick up a book today!

 1. Workout for your brain

 In order to stay healthy, we move our bodies.
 Much like our bodies, our brains need to move too.
-Reading is demanding on your brian, in a neurological way.
-This means your your brain is getting some well needed exercise as it digests new information.
-Mental stimulation is linked to the prevention of dementia and alzheimer as many studies have shown!
+Reading is demanding on your brain, in a neurological way.
+This means your brain is getting some well-needed exercise as it digests new information.
+Mental stimulation is linked to the prevention of dementia and Alzheimer as many studies have shown!

 Interested in a new topic?
 Want to learn something new?
 Start by reading!
 It exposes you to a wealth of knowledge that you won't find anywhere else.
 If you are interested in romance, sci-fi, historical fiction or even children's literature - you will find yourself taking in a whole new load of interesting facts.